Staff Directory

 Education: Concordia University-Wisconsin (2006), CUW Science Award for Achievement in Mathematics; Concordia University-Ann Arbor (2017), Master of Science in Curriculum and Instruction

 Other professional experience and interests: I served as a professional caddy for one winter in Naples, Florida prior to coming to LuHi.
 I finished my senior year of college as an All-Conference golfer.
 I won my county golf tournament four times and played in many amateur golf tournaments in the state of Wisconsin.
 My dad and I won the State Father-Son tournament, which is one of the oldest golf tournaments in the state.
 I am able to draw from these experiences to help the LuHi golfers.
+Also, I was the Valedictorian of my High School and played Golf collegiately.

-Mrs. Kim Kuck ’98
+Mrs. Kimberly Kuck ’98

-Mrs. Kim Kuck ’98
+Mrs. Kimberly Kuck ’98

 LuHi Role: Director of School Counseling, joined the LuHi staff in 2007